 I do not see how she could perform her duties and responsibilities to the Judiciary Committee and to the American people by siding with one of your constituents.

-Um, I don't get it either.
+I don't get it either.

-I honestly she sat on this for six weeks.
+She sat on this for six weeks.

-Nothing, while simultaneously working with Professor Ford to hire an attorney who ultimately became Deborah Katz, who was a woman that really said some awful things as it relates to Paula Jones, and then she supported Al Frankenstein, the creepy senator from Minnesota at the time.
+She sits privately with Judge Kavanaugh and tells him nothing about this, nothing, while simultaneously working with Professor Ford to hire an attorney who ultimately became Deborah Katz, who was a woman that really said some awful things as it relates to Paula Jones, and then she supported Al Frankenstein, the creepy senator from Minnesota at the time.

 So it's not the cause for Professor Ford's attorney.

-It's a radical left winger.
+It's a radical left-winger.

 And now we have friends of Deborah Katz now out there asking people in the Georgetown prep community to come forward if they have information.